RI DAILY

 Evidence For An Afterlife

-Although Dr. Long’s mission started only with an interest in collecting objective evidence of near death experiences that could be explored statistically with scientific rigor, what he’s found extends beyond that.
+Although Dr. Long’s mission started only with an interest in collecting objective evidence of near death experiences.
+This evidence can be explored statistically with scientific rigor.
+What he’s found extends beyond that.

-NDEs, it seems, cannot exist outside the context of life after death.
+NDEs, it seems, can’t exist outside the context of life after death.

 Readers should feel free to take in the information on the website Dr. Long built for this purpose as well as his book Evidence of the Afterlife: The Science of Near-Death Experiences.
 His evidence and analysis is compelling.